 There are plenty of community currencies that operate in different places with various aims.
 With a focus on Europe, we see the following:

-– Green currencies: E-Portemonnee (operational in Belgium).
+– Green currencies: E-Portemonnee (in Belgium)

 Contact us and we will help you get started!

 Visit the online Wiki, which contains all information and resources about community currencies.